WhitesteinTechnologies/wt-pdf-viewer/README.md

 Pdf viewer component for vaadin applications.
 Integrates [pdf.js](https://github.com/mozilla/pdf.js/) web viewer into vaadin.

-## Details
 The widget runs on client side.
-It supports:
+It features:
 * Sidebar with Thumbnails, Document Outline and Attachments.
 * Text search in pdf text.
 * Previous page, next page and jump on arbitrary page.